HoldenErnest/steam-anonymous/README.md

 # Steam Anonymous

-A Discord Bot that uses the Steam API to track registered users and hand out "chips" representing how long they were away from certain games.
+This is a Discord Bot that uses the Steam API to track registered users and hand out "tokens" representing how long they were away from certain games.
 Dont fall back to old habbits, youre better than League.

 ## Commands
 `/ping` - Test the conectivity of the bot